taskflow/taskflow/README.md

 ![](image/timeline.png)

 Cpp-Taskflow is part of the [DARPA IDEA research program][DARPA IDEA].
 We are committed to support trustworthy developments for both academic and industrial research projects in parallel computing.
+Check out [Who is Using Cpp-Taskflow](#who-is-using-cpp-taskflow) and what our users say:

 + *"Cpp-Taskflow is the cleanest Task API I've ever seen." [damienhocking][damienhocking]*
 + *"Cpp-Taskflow has a very simple and elegant tasking interface.
 The performance also scales very well." [totalgee][totalgee]*
++ *"Cpp-Taskflow lets me handle parallel processing in a smart way."
+[Hayabusa](https://cpp-learning.com/cpp-taskflow/)*
 + *"Best poster award for open-source parallel programming library."
 [Cpp Conference 2018][Cpp Conference 2018]*

 See a quick [presentation][Presentation] and